About

 The artist has exhibited across the UK with pieces in international settings such as New York, Tokyo and Washington.

-She is researching and writing articles about lesser known 19th Century Circus and Music Hall characters and is currently and is writing a book unveiling the secret life of a 19th century acrobat.
+She is researching and writing articles about lesser known 19th Century Circus and Music Hall characters and is currently writing a book unveiling the secret life of a 19th century acrobat.
 (Plus books about a true Music Hall Murder and a troubled Dickensian 19th century heiress!)

 Solo Exhibitions: